simongladding/smoosh-blog/_pages/about.md

 permalink: /about/
 ---

-A blog about turning ideas into products and the lessons learned along the way.
+A blog about smooshing great ideas together and turning them into products.